-Professional leaves are leaves with full or partial pay for faculty members for the purpose of providing opportunities for scholarly and professional growth that will increase the value of the recipients’ contributions to the University.
+Professional leaves provide opportunities for scholarly and professional growth that will increase the value of the recipients’ contributions to the University.
 These professional leaves may be granted, upon application, for research, study, field projects, or other similar purposes.
-During professional leaves, faculty members will be free from on-going institutional service responsibilities such as committee assignments and faculty meetings.
+During professional leaves, faculty members should be free from on-going institutional service responsibilities such as committee assignments and faculty meetings.

 The policies for professional leaves do not apply to faculty requests for a semester free from one or more classroom teaching responsibilities.
 This released time must have the approval of the department chair and the dean of the academic unit and is done at their discretion within college guidelines.
 If a faculty member requests a semester free from teaching and other responsibilities, the procedures to be followed for professional leaves apply.

 Professional leaves may be granted to persons employed by the University on a full-time basis as members of the faculty (including eligible counselors and librarians), whose duties include teaching, research, administration, or the performance of professional services.
 Because many faculty members are interested, preference is given to tenured professors or associate professors who have at least six years of full-time service.
 Specific questions concerning eligibility for professional leaves should be referred to the Provost and Vice President for Academic Affairs.

 The granting of a professional leave depends on the unit’s capacity to maintain necessary teaching schedules and advising responsibilities either by reallocation of work among other faculty members or, in some cases with justification, through temporary replacements.
 The granting of a professional leave should not create undue hardship for other faculty members and should not unduly limit course offerings.
 Endorsement by the department chair and dean should be taken to mean that this criterion is being met.